 Building hardware is hard.
 Not just technically hard, but organizationally hard.
-You're juggling BOMs, vendor quotes, certification requirements, firmware revisions, and design documents, often before you have closed your seed round or hired your second engineer.
+You're juggling BOMs, vendor quotes, certification requirements, firmware revisions, and design documents, often before you've closed your seed round or hired your second engineer.

 The tools that exist to manage this complexity were built for a different world.